skx/markdownshare/README.md

 This is a golang port of the MarkdownShare.com site.

+## Rate-Limiting

+All the HTTP-handlers are wrapped, via `Context`, to perform rate-limiting.

+This is either evil, or a useful safe-guard depending on whether you hit it or not.

+See the various `X-RateLimit` headers in the response to see if you're affected.

 ## Notes

 The generated HTML views are stored inside the compiled binary to ease